 During cataracts surgery, which is usually performed under local or topical anesthesia as an outpatient procedure, the cloudy lens is removed from the eye.
 In most cases, the focusing power of the natural lens is restored by replacing it with a permanent intraocular lens implant.

 After surgery, you will have to take eye drops as your ophthalmologist directs.
-Your surgeon will check your eye several times to make sure it is healing properly.
+Your surgeon will check your eye several times to make sure it is healing correctly.

 In many people who have cataract surgery, the natural capsule that supports the intraocular lens becomes cloudy.
 If this occurs, your ophthalmologist can perform an outpatient laser procedure to open this cloudy capsule, restoring clear vision.